 Benefits of the IHI

-The IHI is attached to your health records and allows your health records to be found across different systems.
+In the future, your IHI will be attached to your health records and will allow your health records to be found across different patient systems.

-- patient safety - makes sure your health records are correctly linked together
+- patient safety - it makes sure your health records are correctly linked together.

 IHI and your COVID-19 vaccine

 You do not need to know your IHI to get your COVID-19 vaccine.

 The vaccination system will find your IHI when you give your personal details including your:

 These details will be used to help make sure that everyone who gets their COVID-19 vaccine is correctly matched to their vaccination record.

 The privacy and security of your medical records are not impacted by the IHI.

 Read more about data protection for the COVID-19 Vaccine Information System

 In February 2023 we published this new guide on Data Protection Impact Assessments (DPIAs) for the Individual Health Identifier (IHI).